wesleybertipaglia/own-http-server/README.md

 This project is part of my **tribute series**, where I recreate fundamental software that shaped the tech industry.
 This one is dedicated to the **HTTP protocol**, the backbone of the modern web.

+> I documented the entire process on [dev.to](https://dev.to/wesleybertipaglia) and [my blog](https://wesleybertipaglia.github.io/).

+Check it out and let’s discuss! 🚀

 ## Features

 - Minimalist HTTP server implementation in C